Virginia reel (dance): Variations

-As said above, there are many variations.
-One of the most common is this:

 When the head couple reach the foot of the set, they stop, join both hands to form an arch while the couples behind them join hands and go under the arch and up the center toward the head position.
 This leaves the original head couple at the foot and the second couple now becomes the head couple.

 Another variation involves all couples (including the head and foot) participating in the advance and retire, the two-hand turn and the do-si-so with their own partners.

 Step

 The step is a bounce to the step when you sashay down the alley and when you reel.